 Return of Premium Life Insurance

 Return of premium life insurance is a type of term coverage that refunds the premiums you’ve paid if you outlive the policy.
-Sometimes called “money back life insurance,” it gives you protection during the term and returns your payments if you don’t end up using the coverage.
+Sometimes called “money back life insurance,” return of premium life insurance gives you protection during the term and returns your payments if you don’t end up using the coverage.
 Premiums are higher than standard term, but the refund can make it appealing to some buyers.

 Key Takeaways

-These types of term life insurance policies are a kind of term coverage offered for a set period of time (usually 10 – 30 years).
-Like standard term, you select the length of coverage and a death benefit amount that fits your needs, and make regular premium payments.
+Return of premium life insurance policies offer a fixed-term coverage for a set period of time (usually 10 – 30 years, sometimes 40).
+Like standard term policies, you select the length of coverage and a death benefit amount that fits your needs, and make regular premium payments.
 If the insured person dies during the term, the beneficiary receives the payout.
 What makes this option unique is the potential refund of premiums if the insured person outlives the policy.

 How Does Return of Premium Life Insurance Work?